Bus Santiago de Compostela to Madrid: Trip Overview

 Trip Reviews for Santiago de Compostela - Madrid

-User reviews from travellers who booked a bus ticket from Santiago de Compostela to Madrid
+User reviews from travelers who booked a bus ticket from Santiago de Compostela to Madrid

 I was a nice trip.
 The bus had an entertainment system and outlets for charging.
 Also WiFi